jportela/www-joaoportela/blog/2020/04/creating-my-personal-blog.md

     - Next.js
 ---

-As I'm currently enjoying a [personal development sabbatical](/blog/on-sabbaticals), I've decided to start by revamping my website from scratch, and creating a blog.
+I've decided to start [my sabbatical](/blog/on-sabbaticals) by revamping my website from scratch, and creating a blog.
 In this post, I explain why I created it, and the technical decisions I've made.